 Enshrinement in the Little League® Hall of Excellence is the highest honor Little League International can bestow on any of its alumni.
-To date, five women, who have all excelled in various and unique professional fields as adults, have been honored in this way.
+To date, six women, who have all excelled in various and unique professional fields as adults, have been honored in this way.
 Some of them played Little League Baseball®, some played Little League Softball®, but all of them learned the values of character, courage and loyalty as Little Leaguers®.

 Inducted into the Little League Hall of Excellence in 2004, Cathy Gerring spent 20 years as a professional golfer on the Ladies Professional Golf Tour (LPGA) tour.
 Ms. Gerring, a self-proclaimed lover of all sports, got her start in Little League Softball® playing in the Times Corners Little League (Fort Wayne, Ind.).
 She found success at the collegiate level, as a member of the Ohio State University (OSU) varsity women’s golf team.
 While at OSU, Ms. Gerring was named an All-American, earned Big Ten Medalist Honors, and was named Ohio State University’s Athlete of the Year.
 She joined the LPGA tour in 1985, and enjoyed her most successful season in 1990.
 That year, she won three tournaments and helped the United States team win the inaugural Solheim Cup.
 Overcoming serious injuries early in her career, she was able to return from to the LPGA tour again, retiring from professional golf in 2006.